NETL-RIC/URC-Assessment-Method/user_doc/source/introduction.md

 complex and challenging.
 To address this, a new method of evaluating the potential occurrance of URC resources using a series of validated heuristics has been developed {cite}`CREASON2022`.

-The URC Resource Assessment Tool is used for executing the URC method on extant datasets.
+The URC Resource Assessment Tool is used for executing step 3, the calculation of the potential enrichment score, on extant datasets generated from steps 1 & 2 of the URC method.
 For description of how to use this tool, see the [Usage](usage/index.rst) section.